Quarter End Playbook

 • Timing for balancing variance collections - There will be more time between when balancing payrolls are approved and variances are finalized, and when money movement occurs.

-• Balancing payroll waiver threshold — Transactions for balancing payrolls that would result in a total direct collection of less than $1 will be waived.
+• Balancing payroll waiver threshold — Transactions for balancing payrolls that would result in a total direct collection or refund of $1 or less will be waived.

 • Tax Receipt - A new receipt is available for balancing payroll transactions, which breaks down the variances being fulfilled by the transaction vs. by an agency refund after filing.